-This class is one of the requirements for the TLA Foundations Certificate.
+This class is also required for TLA Foundations Certification.

 Week by Week